Oleksiy Torokhtiy: Sports career

 Oleksiy started weightlifting in 2000.
 In 2005 he joined the Ukrainian national Olympic weightlifting team.

 In 2006, at the European Junior Championships, he became a bronze medalist in the snatch and clean & jerk.

 In 2007 he became the winner of the World Weightlifting Cup in Apia.

 In 2008, he became a participant of the XXIX Olympic Games in Beijing, where he became one of the 10 strongest athletes in the category of up to 105 kg.
 Due to a lack of financial support, he had to retire from competitive Olympic Weightlifting right after the Olympic Games 2008 in Beijing.
 5 months after his retirement, he got a sponsor, that allowed him to continue with his professional career.

-In 2009 he became he won the gold in clean & jerk and became a silver medalist in European Championships in Bucharest (405 kg).
+In 2009 he won the gold in clean & jerk and became a silver medalist in European Championships in Bucharest (405 kg).

 In 2010, he received the silver in clean & jerk and became the bronze medalist of the European Weightlifting Championships in Minsk.

 In 2011 in Paris, Oleksiy Torokhtiy became the bronze medalist of the World Championship.

-On August 6, 2012 in London Oleksiy became the Olympic Gold Medalist in weightlifting in the category 105 kg.
+On August 6, 2012, in London Oleksiy became the Olympic Gold Medalist in weightlifting in the category 105 kg.

 On 22 December 2018, it was announced that as a consequence of the International Olympic Committee’s re-analysis program in connection with the 2012 London Olympic Games Oleksiy had tested positive for performance-enhancing drugs. and in December 2019 it was confirmed that he had been disqualified.